neptune-ai/docs/docs/organizing-and-exploring-results-in-the-ui/organizing-experiments.rst

 The **Experiments** space displays all the experiments in a specific Project in table form.

-There are several ways to organize your experiments.
+There are several ways to organize your experiments, by using:

+* tags,
+* dashboard views,
+* columns customizations,
+* experiments grouping.

 Using tags
 ----------